Honda CR-V SUV

 At a glance

-Honda CR-V is relatively cheap to run, but is outclassed by newer rivals
+The Honda CR-V is relatively cheap to run, but is outclassed by rivals

 SUV body style makes the Honda CR-V very practical; four-wheel-drive models are good tow cars

-The Honda CR-V is a great example of Honda’s renowned durability and the car is also very safe
+The Honda CR-V is a great example of Honda’s renowned durability and use of safety tech